 Designers today often soften hard landscapes by combining with a more natural planting style, including perennials to soften corners and grasses to add movement and a gentle texture.

-Use of Shape Shaped topiary is a major constituent of many modern gardens, whether buxus (box), taxus (yew), conifers or other plants.
+Shaped topiary is a major constituent of many modern gardens, whether buxus (box), taxus (yew), conifers or other plants.
 Clipping and shaping plants allows further architectural aspects alongside the hard landscaping.
 Square-clipped topiary can continue a straight edge from the hard into the soft landscaping, while spheres and domes can give a softer look while maintaining a modern aesthetic.

 Topiary balls add shape to your garden to create a modern aesthetic